viktorlorentz/crazyfile/README.md

 Originally built for Crazyflie quadrotor experiments at [IMRC LAB](https://imrclab.github.io), but works for any YAML with large floating-point arrays.

 ## Example
-Here's a simple example of how `crazyfile` works:
+Here's a simple example of how `crazyyaml` works:
 ```yaml
 readable_number: 42
 some_text: "This is a human-readable text."